 Hermosa: Playa Hermosa is known as the surfing stadium of Costa Rica and if you happen to pass by on a Saturday, you can watch the local surfing competitions.
 The road to Hermosa runs parallel to the beach so you can drive there to check it out.

 Quepos has its own local airport which makes it super convenient in case you don’t want to drive.
-The Quepos airport is just 10 minutes outside of Manuel Antonio and the flight is about 20 minutes one way.
+The Quepos airport is located just 10 minutes outside of town.
+A one way flight from San Jose to Quepos costs around $80 USD one way per person and is around a 20 minute flight.
+The biggest local airline in Costa Rica is Sansa Air.

 There are direct buses from San Jose to Quepos everyday so if you’re on a budget, the Costa Rican public bus is a good way to travel.
 You will need to first bus from San Jose to Quepos, and then Quepos to Manuel Antonio National Park.
 If you’re staying at a hotel on the hill from Quepos to the national park, you can take this bus (or a taxi to be faster).

 There is a direct public bus from San Jose to Quepos with Terminal Transportes (Calle 5, Ave 18/20) everyday at 6 AM, 9 AM (Mon – Sat), 12 PM, 230 PM (Mon-Sat), 6 PM and 730 PM.
 There is a colectivo bus with the same company everyday at 7 AM, 10 AM, 2 PM, 4 PM and 5 PM (Mon – Fri).
-Colectivo means it makes lots of stops.
+Colectivo means it makes lots of stops, directo goes direct with no stops so try to get the direct bus for a faster travel day.
+Colectivo can prolong the bus ride by at least 1 hour due to all the stops.

 These bus prices are around 5000 Costa Rican colones one way but it varies between colectivo and direct.
 You’ll purchase your tickets at the bus station.
 Try to get there at least half an hour to 1 hour before to purchase seated tickets as it’s a popular route.
 This bus takes about 4.5 hours one way.